Child Custody Modification

-Many parents with existing child custody orders find their circumstances change and consider modifying the child custody order.
-However, before the child custody order can be modified there must be a substantial change in circumstances and the party through their family law attorney must request a court hearing.
+Child custody is an ongoing issue for parents after divorce.
+Many parents with child custody orders experience a change in circumstances and need to modify the child custody order.
+However, before the child custody order can be modified there must be a substantial change in circumstances and the party must request a court hearing.

 Substantial Change In Circumstances